sumouri/flutter-set-up/README.md

 📫app_flutter_engage_xd.xd the design we will work on the work shop .

+🙌the links to download the necessary tools .

 ⚡download Git https://git-scm.com/downloads .

 ⚡download the latest Flutter SDK https://flutter.dev/docs/get-started/install/windows .